juanfernandes/juanfernandes-uk/src/now/now.md

 ---
 ### Personal
-* Finally some visual progress with the loft conversion project - the scaffold has gone up, work will start next week
-* Finally managed to cancel all extra Sky TV services and we're now down to the most basic package
+* Work on the loft conversion project has started.
+The workers brought all their tools and removed some roof tiles to make an entry from the scaffold into the loft
+* We no longer have SkyTV in our lounge but my mother in law still has, as we have to wait until September before we can cancel the contract

 ### Work
-* Lots of minor changes to the Arrival Lift Services website after feedback from client
+* I'm in the final stages of the Arrival Lift Services website - some minor changes and proof reading before it goes live
+* Heard back from a client whose project was on hold due to them being too busy - but have been given the go ahead to put the site live

 ### Reading
 * [Company of One](https://bookwyrm.social/book/184714 "Company of One")